vedashreevinay/Getting-and-Cleaning-data-project/Documents/R/data/UCI HAR Dataset/CodeBook.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 How run_analysis.R implements the above steps:

-Require reshapre2 and data.table librareis.
+Require reshape2 and data.table libraries.
 Load both test and train data
 Load the features and activity labels.
 Extract the mean and standard deviation column names and data.